 VI.
 High-level thematic discussions (agenda item 4)

-25. The key messages that emerged from the panel discussion were that the world needs simple but understandable indicators, objectives, and policies that are both relevant to local market conditions and understandable at both the political and lay levels.
+25. Panel members delivered a number of key messages The world needs simple but understandable indicators, objectives, and policies that are both relevant to local market conditions and understandable at both the political and lay levels.
 It is essential that the world speeds up the support to innovation while ensuring sufficient policy stability to permit private capital to flow.
-Renewables currently require support and therefore are acquiring an image of being expensive, whereas if policymakers could drive toward an integrated systems perspective in managing, planning, and deploying infrastructure investments then it would be easier to increase the uptake of renewable technology significantly.
+Renewables require informational and technical support and if policymakers could drive toward an integrated systems perspective in managing, planning, and deploying infrastructure investments then it would be easier to increase the uptake of renewable technology significantly.
 The challenge is similar for energy efficiency - the real challenge is to improve the productivity of energy so that it is used and useful in a cost-effective construct.
 There needs to be effective integration of all dimensions of the future energy system.

 26. On the other hand, there is no consensus on the transition to a low-carbon future because governmental priorities reflect local goals such as health or air pollution.
 Any integrated approach to sustainable energy outcomes must consider that other sectors and other targets are also important and must be part of any solution.
 Subsidies throughout the energy system were mentioned repeatedly as deep market distortions to be avoided.
 It is critical to understand what the objective is, what the tools are to reach the objective, and how the tools might be deployed.